navaro/qoraal-tictactoe/README.md

 ### Running on Windows/Linux/Codespace

 1. Open your development environment and clone the repository.
-If you use a **GitHub Codespace**, the repository is preloaded—just open a terminal (ctrl+`).
+If you use a **GitHub Codespace**, the repository is preloaded, just open a terminal (ctrl+`).
 2. Run the appropriate script based on your OS:

 ```sh